Mahdi Zein: International career

 Zein represented Lebanon at under-16, under-19 and under-23 levels.
 His senior debut came on 4 December 2021, as a substitute in a 2–0 defeat to Algeria in the 2021 FIFA Arab Cup.
 On 25 June 2023, Zein scored his first senior international goal in a 4–1 win against Bhutan in the 2023 SAFF Championship.

 Style of play

-Regarded as one of Lebanon's most promising players, Zein is a playmaking midfielder, capable of moving play from the defence to the attack.
-His main abilities are his through passes and ball control.
+Zein plays as a playmaking midfielder, operating in a role that links defence and attack.
+He is noted for his through passes and ball control.

 Personal life

 Mahdi Zein's paternal uncle, Haitham Zein, is a former Lebanese international.